ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild.md

 # Secure Build Lab

-## Create a Docker Hub account and token to use

-## Add Docker registry to secure build
+## Add Docker registry to use for secure build

 1. See your current docker registries with: